 Tip #2: Be eloquent and straight to the point

 I view success as an achievement for my students.
 The moment my students perform exemplary both in school and in life.
-I always impact educational concepts to them and teach them the life attributes essential for one to survive.
-When I see them implementing the teachings I have taught them, I count it as success.
+I always impact educational concepts and teach them the life attributes essential for one to survive.
+When I see them implementing the teachings I have taught them, I count it as a success.